-- Independent members of the Board of Directors and its committees meet in executive session, outside the presence of management or the CEO at several times during each Board meeting as well as at the end of each Board and committee meeting.
+- Independent members of the Board of Directors and its committees meet in executive session, outside the presence of management or the CEO during each Board meeting as well as at the end of each Board and committee meeting.
 The Chair of the Board (or the applicable committee chair) presides over these sessions. - Navient maintains stock ownership and retention guidelines for directors and executive officers and has a policy prohibiting the hedging or pledging of its stock. - The Board of Directors and each committee conduct performance reviews annually through a combination of online questionnaires and individual director interviews. - The Board of Directors and its committees may engage their own advisors.

 The Nominations and Governance Committee routinely conducts an assessment of director skillsets in light of the Company's present and future businesses to ensure Board effectiveness.
+The Chair of the Board and the Chair of the Nominations and Governance Committee also meet with each director on an annual basis to assess Board effectiveness and engage in discussions regarding Board succession planning and director recruiting.